ksu-is/Quote-of-the-Day-IS_acc-/projectroadmap.md

 The code features uses tkinter to display a calculator on a user's desktop.
 Features such as math imports, a class, and definitions are used.

 The code runs well and I expect to use the overall structure for my project, while adding my unique code along the way.
 Given the purposes for this project, I will use the Application frame code to display a 'calculator' on screen and use unique functions rather than importing math.

+7-13-20

+Implemented code from a Youtube video rather than the 'Python Teaching Code' code.
+The new code is more in line with my project needs as my calculator is for text and not math functions.
+With this new code, the GUI was not popping up.
+A classmate suggested I add 'rw.mainloop()' to the end of my coed and this solved the problem.

+Emerging task: add monday_fun through sat_func